ugliestie/musicemoji/README.md

 2) Just change status to last scrobble (for scrobblers which doesn't support 'Scrobbling now')

 >[!IMPORTANT]
 > This is better than userbot because you can safely selfhost it everywhere without scares of stealing your Telegram account, it's just simple bot without direct access to account.
-Be safe! <3
+Stay safe! <3

 ### Install
 ```sh